fqantonio/GoingInductive/README.md

 | FEMALE                          | \+ (54 to 56)   | \+ (52 to 70)  | \~    | \+ (59 to 67)    |          |
 | MALE                            | \~   | \+ (53 to 62) | \- (81 to 66)    | \~    |          |

-Resuming the former table, this next one shows the percentage of "positive", "negative" and "no effects" for each sample.
+The next table resumes the former table in another order: this next one shows the percentage of "positive", "negative" and "no effects", for each sample.

 2/9